JVentosa/ETL-Pipeline-Database/README.md

 # Team Name: DBestias

-In order to run,
+# How to run the code:
-first verify connection to MySQL
+Setup a connection to MySQL and PostgreSQL and verify their connections
-Copy the schema.sql into DataGrip or MySQL Workbench and run it then run the following command: python load.py reports staff
+_Copy the schema.sql into DataGrip or MySQL Workbench and run it_
+then run the following command:
+__python load.py reports staff__
-Afterwards, verify that all tables have been created and imported to MySQL or DataGrip then verify connectionto PostGreSQL run the following command: python transform.py
+Afterwards, verify that all tables have been created and imported to MySQL Workbench / DataGrip run the following command:
+__python transform.py__
-Verify that all tables have been created and imported to PostGreSQL, the tables should be make automatically.
+Verify that all tables have been created and imported to PostgreSQL, the tables should be made automatically.

 # Contributors: